The Crypt (Kings Island): Halloween Haunt Attraction (2012–present)

 The Crypt has been transformed into Madame Fatale's Cavern of Terror.
-This attraction is themed to a museum of oddities and wax.
+This attraction was themed to a museum of oddities and wax.
+It was removed following the 2024 Halloween season.

+In 2025, Kings Island debuted a new maze attraction, themed to the The Conjuring Universe media franchise, named The Conjuring: Beyond Fear, in the building.

 Design

 The show elements for Tomb Raider: The Ride were designed by Technifex, a special effects company specializing in themed entertainment.
 Scenic design was handled by Weber Group with lighting designed by Visual Terrain.
 The soundtrack was composed by Rob Pottorf of RPMusic while The Bakery handled sound design.

 The Travel Channel aired a behind-the-scenes special dedicated to the mechanics and story of the original ride.

-The Crypt is a higher-capacity version of the highly popular smaller Top Spin located at many amusement parks.
+The Crypt was a higher-capacity version of the highly popular smaller Top Spin located at many amusement parks.
 Initially, Tomb Raider: The Ride accommodated 77 riders.
 When it was rebranded The Crypt, its capacity was reduced to 46 (by removing the first row of the gondola).